32 states and counting: Why parents bills of rights are sweeping US

 When it comes to parental bills of rights, not all legislation is created equal.

-The House plans to vote Friday on House Resolution 5, known as the Parents Bill of Rights Act, which would amend existing federal education laws.
+The House on Friday passed House Resolution 5, known as the Parents Bill of Rights Act, which would amend existing federal education laws.
 A Parental Rights Amendment to the U.S. Constitution also has been proposed.

 Why We Wrote This